 When does preventive care cost more?

-Your doctor may recommend services that will cost you more money.
-Or they may perform these services at your preventive visit, without informing you that you'll pay more.
+Your doctor might recommend services that you might need but aren't on the preventive lists or they may perform these services without alerting you that you might pay more.

-Talking about other issues (such as an injury), may result in an additional charge for an office visit.
+Talking about other issues (such as an injury or about high-blood pressure management), may result in an additional charge for an office visit.

 Common preventive services that may come with surprise costs include: